yetanotherco/aligned_layer/README.md

  - verification key file
  - public input file

+For a detailed guide on how to generate those files, refer to our [detailed guide](docs/gnark_example.md).

  Then, you can send the proof to the AlignedLayer network by running the following command from `batcher/client` folder inside the AlignedLayer repository directory: